My friend seems autistic, what do I do?

 Self-awareness and discovery are challenging for everyone, and a lack of diagnosis or misdiagnosis can sometimes come with underlying trauma.
-In however you move forward keep this persons best interest leading the way.
+However, you move forward to keep this person’s best interest leading the way.

-A great place to begin would be with connecting yourself with the Autistic self advocate community.
+A great place to begin would be by connecting yourself with the autistic self-advocate community.
 They will have some valuable insights and experiences that may help guide your decisions.